Buddhist Deities, Dharmapala

 It is believed that the effectiveness of the ritual depends on the faith of devotees in the longevity powers of Amitabha.
 Therefore, if the ritual is not effective it is blamed on a lack of devotion.

-Female Buddhist God of Protection
+Buddhist Goddess of Protection

 Green Tara Mantra